opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

 .. attention::

-   If you skipped VPN bootstap step and didn't update global resource maps for the new edge, go to :ref:`Update global resource maps <update_global_resource>` step and finish ``cluster_map.tfvars`` and ``user_map.tfvars`` update first before proceeding.
+   If you skipped VPN bootstrap step and didn't update global resource maps for the new edge, go to :ref:`Update global resource maps <update_global_resource>` step and finish ``cluster_map.tfvars`` and ``user_map.tfvars`` update first before proceeding.